fabfi969/TFYA99-CDIO/README.md

     ```bash
     sbatch super_comp_script.q
 3. Simulation method, ensable mode, etc. can be modified by appending the corresponding option to 'python3 main.py' in the same way as when program is run in terminal, see [How to run program](#how-to-run-program).
+4. The number of cores the program is running on are modified by the line

+        #SBATCH -n X
+    in super_comp_script.q where X is the number of cores.
+Note that to acctly use the cores the input argument -cores needs to be used as well, see [How to run program](#how-to-run-program).
+5. The maximum time the program is allowed to run is modified by the line

+        #SBATCH -t hh:mm:ss
+    in super_comp_script.q where hh is the number of hours, mm is the number of minutes and ss is the number of seconds.
+If the program takes longer to run than the specified time it will be stoped before it is finished.
-4. If further modifications are needed, note that the script is written in Schell.
+6. If further modifications are needed, note that the script is written in Schell.
 See [Basic Shell instructions](#basic-shell-instructions) if you are unfamiliar with Shell.
-5. Output file will have name on format slurm-xxxxxxx.out
+7. Output file will have name on format slurm-xxxxxxx.out
-6. If code does not run properly, check if requirments are corectly installed, see Installation.
+8. If code does not run properly, check if requirments are corectly installed, see [Installation](#installation).
+9. If MakeParallelAtoms can't be imported run

+        source /proj/liu-compute-2024-33/software/init.sh
+    in the terminal.
 ## Basic Shell instructions
 The following instructions is to allow people who have no experience in Shell to make modifications to super_comp_script.q to be able to run their desierd calculations.
 ### Variables